girirajanlab/CN_Learn/README.md

     c) The directory with .bam and .bam.bai files should not have any other type of files in them.

-**3) Reference Genome:** Make sure the version of reference genome to which the samples were mapped to, is available in a local directory, along with the index files.
+**3) Reference genome:** Make sure the version of reference genome to which the samples were mapped to, is available in a local directory, along with the index files.
 In addition to **<REFERENCE_GENOME>.fasta**, the following files must be present in the same directory,

     a) <REFERENCE_GENOME>.fasta.fai